oMaN-Rod/svelte-persisted-state/README.md

 ### Custom serialization for complex objects (Maps, Sets, Dates)

-JSON can’t natively serialize objects like Map, Set, Date, BigInt, or circular references.
+JSON can't natively serialize objects like Map, Set, Date, BigInt, or circular references.
 To persist such values, pass a custom serializer.
-A simple and reliable option is devalue.
+A simple and reliable option is [devalue](https://github.com/sveltejs/devalue).

 Install devalue: